techidaily/site-ios-location-track/source/_posts/top-5-tracking-apps-to-track-apple-iphone-15-plus-without-them-knowing-drfone-by-drfone-virtual-ios.md

 ![Remove Spyware from iPhone-Restore your Device](https://images.wondershare.com/drfone/article/2017/10/15074748849333.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/C3cJe7Wgn6I?si=EckDFML-VJ_2sYz8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Considering how easy it is for someone to spy on you, the best thing you can do is remain vigilant.
 If you notice some of the signs we’ve mentioned in Part 2 above, take the necessary steps to remove the spyware.
 It is also important to avoid clicking on suspicious links especially in emails from people you don’t know.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/PNw3Lb26wFA?si=5NR1XRVSp41EQYMy" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## 9 Best Phone Monitoring Apps for Apple iPhone 15 Plus